Directed by: Stephen Sommers || Produced by: Sean Daniel, James Jacks

 ?
 Does anybody else find the series’ ending ironic, how Imhotep’s (Arnold Vosloo) greatest

-love lust and entire motivation for coming back from the dead, betrays him?
+love lust and entire motivation for coming back from the dead, abandons him?